 In 2020, the ambitious Swiss rider embarked on a completely new path.
 On board an Energica Ego Corsa electric bike, he fought for the FIM Enel MotoE World Cup title with his new team Intact GP.
 The Swiss rider delivered an almost flawless rookie season in MotoE and only total failures through no fault of his own, possibly cost the team the world title.
 In the end, the likeable Swiss finished third overall, but with the same number of points as the runner-up.

-Intact GP also in the MotoE title hunt in 2021 with Dominique Aegerter
+Intact GP also in the MotoE title hunt in 2021 and 2022 with Dominique Aegerter